Envelopes

 . . . . .2,222.33

 Tab over to where you want the dots to start and press the icon for the tab with decimal dot.
 This will give you leaders.
 You will always use the icon to tab, as this will give you the feature.
 Except in the case of the dots first.
 You may have to tab with the tab key to get over to where you want the dots to start.
-It's really worth the learning of this feature.
-I know you work with numbers, and this feature will really help in keeping your columns with decimals in a straight & proper

-Decimal alignment character: Using a character insteadv
+Decimal alignment character: Using a character instead

 Don't want a ' . ' as an alignment character.
 Well here's how you can change that.